raleel/mythras-srd/0005_Combat.md

 #### Change Range

-The character can attempt to close in on or retreat from an opponent, as long as they are not engaged in hand to handhand-to-hand combat with the opponent, oropponent or being pinned-downpinned down by enemy fire in ranged combat situation.
+The character can attempt to close in on or retreat from an opponent, as long as they are not engaged in hand-to-hand combat with the opponent or being pinned down by enemy fire in ranged combat situation.

 #### Charge